Does Standing at Your Desk Burn Calories?

 Key Takeaways

-• Consistency beats intensity when building sustainable workspace habits that support both health and work performance.
-Start with 15-30 minute standing sessions and gradually increase as your body adapts.
+- Consistency beats intensity when building sustainable workspace habits that support both health and work performance.
+Start with 15 to 30 minute standing sessions and gradually increase as your body adapts.

 The Science: How Many Calories Do You Burn

 When you stand instead of sitting, your body needs to work harder to support itself.
 Standing naturally increases your heart rate by about 10 beats per minute because your leg muscles, core, and back all activate to keep you balanced and upright.
-Your body burns approximately 0.15 additional calories per minute while standing.
+Your body burns approximately 0.15 additional calories per minute, or roughly 10 to 30 more an hour, while standing.

 Walking While Working: Taking It to the Next Level

-Thanks to social media platforms like TikTok, walking while working has become incredibly popular.
+And thanks to social media platforms like TikTok, walking while working has become incredibly popular.
 You'll find countless videos of people sharing their treadmill desk setups and celebrating how much better they feel.
-Brands like LifePro have gained attention for creating compact, quiet walking treadmills with remote control operation, making it easy to adjust speed without losing focus on your work.

 Maximizing Your Active Workday